ElmiraYazdani/Lesions-OARs-Segmentation-PSMA-PETCT-SSL-SwinUNETR/README.md

 # Segmentation of Lesions & Organs on PSMA PET/CT Images of Metastatic Prostate Cancer Using Self-Supervised SWIN UNTER
 PSMA PET/CT imaging is widely used for image analysis of prostate cancer.
 We can seek unknown features by analyzing segmented parts.
 Since manual segmentation is labor-intensive, automated segmentation methods are preferred.
 The lack of annotated images makes DL segmentation models challenging.
-We developed Swin UNETR for automated segmentation.
+We developed Swin UNETR for automated segmentation of lesions and organs on [68Ga]Ga-PSMA-11 PET/CT images of mCRPC cases.

 # Install Dependencies
 Install dependencies using: